XinweiJiang/VMD/README.md

 Our works:  MVMD.p,  STMVMD.p,  MAC.p, MVMD.pyd, STMVMD.pyd.
 Only pcodes for Matlab R2016a and pydcodes for Python 3.6.5 are available now.
+If you have any questions regarding the above codes, please contact me at liushuaishuai_hit@163.com.

 Input and Parameters:
 =======